 That’s all there is to it.
 Now, here are a few things for you to consider:

-- If you’re curious, the only two apps that I choose to keep running continuously in the background are the “Microsoft Edge” browser and the “Photos” app.
+- If you’re curious, the only two apps that I choose to keep running continuously are the “Microsoft Edge” browser and the “Photos” app.

 - Disabling the “Alarms & Clock” and “Calendar” apps won’t affect the clock and calendar located in the lower right-hand corner of your screen.
 They will keep on working just fine with these two apps disabled.